RCHS is continuing to expand our educational offerings through podcasts, videos, and DVDs.

 Four stories bring to light the hidden histories of African American Minnesotans during and after the Civil War.
 These unsung heroes made unique contributions to the Union and their new state, but the details and records of their involvement still challenge historians.

-Created for not only the broadcast viewing audience, but also with educators and classroom audiences in mind, this important documentary will be made available on DVD for use in schools, universities, and to the general public.
+Created for not only the broadcast viewing audience, but also with educators and classroom audiences in mind, this important documentary is available on DVD for use in schools, universities, and to the general public.

 Teachers & Educators:

 We are so excited to be able to offer free DVDs of “North Star: Civil War Stories” to teachers, schools, and educators!
 You would only have to pay for the shipping & handling costs of $5.00 to have it mailed to your school or library.
 Please email email@example.com or call 651-222-0701 for more information or get on the list for your free copy!
 Supplies are limited, first come, first serve.

 DVDs will be mailed soon after we receive them.
 One copy per teacher please.